Joint Agreement Guidelines

 - Enrollment Limitations

-The fact that an ECC program may have limited enrollment, or is temporarily closed to enrollment, or is even regularly oversubscribed, is not considered a factor affecting approval.
+The fact that an ECC program may have limited enrollment or is temporarily closed to enrollment are not considered factors affecting approval.

 - Failure to Meet Entrance Requirements